SciML/DataDrivenDiffEq.jl/docs/src/index.md

 # DataDrivenDiffEq.jl

-DataDrivenDiffEq.jl is a package for finding systems of equations of automatically from a dataset.
+DataDrivenDiffEq.jl is a package for finding systems of equations automatically from a dataset.

 The methods in this package take in data and return the model which generated the data.
 A known model is not required as input.
 These methods can estimate equation-free and equation-based models for discrete, continuous differential equations or direct mappings.